ypang6/pswpswpsw.github.io/_posts/2018-10-20-modify-vtk-openfoam.md

 ---
-title: 'The ultimate way to postprocess OpenFoam data in Python'
+title: 'The ultimate way to postprocess OpenFoam data in Python (updated to Pyvista)'
 date: 2018-09-27
 excerpt: 'Getting industrial standard CFD format data into Python is not that easy as it seems to be.
 I used a toolkit library and everything works like charm.'
 permalink: /posts/2018/09/blog-post-modify-vtk-openfoam/